TraceyZhong/TraceyZhong.github.io/_posts/2019-03-12-fundamentals.md

 ## Form
 - general form: the organization of elements in a musical work
-- *a* form: standardized fromall patterns
+- *a* form: standardized formal patterns
-- outter form and inner form
+- outer form and inner form

 ## Genre